USS Abarenda (AC-13): Asiatic Fleet, 1910–1917

-Placed back in service as a U.S. Naval Auxiliary on 19 May 1910, under Master Whitney L. Eisler, Abarenda began preparing for service in the Far East.
+Placed back in service as a U.S. Naval Auxiliary on 19 May 1910 Abarenda began preparing for service in the Far East.
 Departing Staten Island on 14 July 1910, she proceeded via the Suez Canal to the Philippine Islands, arriving at Cavite on 20 September to begin serving the warships of the Asiatic Fleet.

 World War I, 1917–1918

-After the United States entered World War I, Abarenda was placed back in commission on 27 May 1917, Lt.
-Cdr.
-Harry M. Bostwick, USNRF, in command when her officers and crew were sworn into the Naval Auxiliary Reserve — in response to an order issued by the Navy Department on 7 May directing that naval auxiliaries, which had previously been manned by civilian officers and crews, be brought fully into the Navy and manned by Navy personnel.
+After the United States entered World War I, Abarenda was placed back in commission on 27 May 1917 when her officers and crew were sworn into the Naval Auxiliary Reserve — in response to an order issued by the Navy Department on 7 May directing that naval auxiliaries, which had previously been crewed by civilian officers and sailors, be brought fully into the Navy and crewed by Navy personnel.

 Asiatic Fleet, 1919–1926

 With the exception of a short time in 1919 when she served as a station ship at Samoa, the collier – designated AC-13 on 17 July 1920 – remained on duty with the Asiatic Fleet for the remainder of her career.
 It was in the twilight of her naval career that the ship took part in humanitarian relief in the wake of the devastating earthquake that occurred in Japan on 1 September 1923.

 The first word received in the Asiatic Fleet was at 11:00 on 2 September, through a telegram to a Japanese newspaper in Dairen, Manchuria, where a detachment of the Fleet had been sent for liberty purposes.
 Admiral Edwin Anderson, Jr., the Commander in Chief, Asiatic Fleet, immediately set the wheels in motion to offer relief to the stricken land.
-As part of the movement to gather supplies, Abarenda received orders on 5 September to load non-perishable stores and medical supplies at Hankow, China, and proceed immediately to Japanese waters.
+As part of the movement to gather supplies, Abarenda received orders on 5 September to load non-perishable stores and medical supplies at Hankou, China, and proceed immediately to Japanese waters.
 Ultimately reaching Yokohama on 18 September, the ship remained there for several days unloading, retained there temporarily to assist the American Embassy and the Red Cross in the distribution of relief supplies.